cybersipra/EP.TaskManager/README.md

 ---

 # Author
+Ehsan Raza

-Developed as a Clean Architecture sample project using ASP.NET Core, React, TypeScript, and PostgreSQL.
+Developed as a Clean Architecture sample project using ASP.NET Core, React, TypeScript, and SQL Server.